 West Milford’s Wetlands Environmental Center is an 8 acre wetland preserve complete with a boardwalk and educational signage.

-West Milford’s environmental boardwalk features both upland and wetlands within its eight acres.
-The environment center seasonally features plants such as broad-leaf and narrow-leaf cattail, wool grass, tussock sedge, bulrush, sensitive fern, marsh fern, spike rush and duckweed.
+West Milford’s environmental center features both upland and wetlands within its eight acres.
+The environment center seasonally features plants such as broad-leaf and narrow-leaf cattail, tussock sedge, bulrush, sensitive fern, marsh fern, spike rush and duckweed.

 Upon entering the boardwalk from Maple Road, a kiosk has been placed that contains information regarding freshwater wetlands found in the environmental center.

 The West Milford Environmental Center is a great place to learn firsthand the functions and plants of forested wetlands.

 Click here for directions to Maple Road Elementary School where ample parking is available during the weekend when the school is closed.
 The entrance to the environmental center is across the street from the parking lot.